 - a BMI of 30- 35 and certain medical conditions especially type 2 diabetes, heart disease, and sleep apnea

 According to the American Society for Metabolic and Bariatric Surgery, 250,000 metabolic surgeries were perfomed in the United States in 2019.
 The term metabolic surgery is now preferred because of the metabolic effects of surgical procedures beyond weight loss.

 Although these can be true even for people with lower BMI , when those with BMI 30+ lose weight, they can experience

 - lower blood pressure

-- less sleep apnea
+- less severe or even resolved sleep apnea

-- less back and joint pain
+- relief from back and joint pain

 - lower risk of many types of cancer

 - and possibly lower risk of severe disease from SARS-CoV-2 virus (COVID-19)

 The FDA regulates four devices intended for weight loss in certain adult patients age 18 and older.